-Place the squeezed cucumbers in a bowl and add in yogurt, minced garlic, fresh dill, salt and lemon juice.
+- Place the squeezed cucumbers in a bowl and add in yogurt, minced garlic, fresh dill, salt, olive oil and lemon juice.

 - You can use one English cucumber instead of three Persian cucumbers.

-- Don't use garlic powder instead of fresh garlic in this tzatziki recipe.
+- Don't use garlic powder or store-bought minced garlic instead of garlic cloves in this recipe.